-(a) C&DLF unit(s) must be constructed so that the post-settlement bottom elevation of waste is a minimum of four feet above the seasonal high ground-water table and the bedrock datum plane contours established in the Design Hydrogeological Report prepared in accordance with Rule .0538(b) of this Section.
+(a) C&DLF units shall be constructed so that the post-settlement bottom elevation of waste is no less than four feet above the seasonal high groundwater table and the bedrock datum plane contours established in the Design Hydrogeological Report prepared in accordance with Rule .0538(b) of this Section.
 C&DLF units shall meet the vertical separation requirements of G.S.
 130A-295.6(f) in accordance with the effective date and applicability requirements of S.L.
 2007-550 s.
 9.(b).

-(b) In-situ or modified soils making up the upper two feet of separation as required by Sub-Item (a) of this Item, must consist of the following: SC, SM, ML, CL, MH, or CH soils per Unified Soil Classification System or as specified in the approved construction plan.
+(b) In-situ or modified soils making up the upper two feet of separation as required by Sub-Item (a) of this Item, shall consist of the following: SC, SM, ML, CL, MH, or CH soils per Unified Soil Classification System or as specified in the approved construction plan.

-(a) One permanent benchmark of known elevation measured from a U.S. Geological Survey benchmark must be established and maintained for each 50 acres of developed landfill, or part thereof, at the landfill facility.
+(3) Survey control.
+One permanent benchmark of known elevation measured from a U.S. Geological Survey benchmark shall be established and maintained for each 50 acres of developed landfill, or part thereof, at the landfill facility.
 This benchmark shall be the reference point for establishing vertical elevation control.
-Any survey performed pursuant to this Sub-Item must be performed by a licensed professional land surveyor if required by G.S.
+Any survey performed pursuant to this Sub-Item shall be performed by a licensed professional land surveyor if required by G.S.
 89C.
 Latitude and longitude, expressed in decimal degrees, shall be indicated at the approximate center of the facility.

 (5) Landfill subgrade.
 The landfill subgrade is the in-situ or modified soil layer(s), constructed embankments, and select fill providing the foundation for construction of the unit.
-The landfill subgrade must be graded in accordance to the plans and specifications prepared in accordance to Rule .0539 of this Section, which are incorporated into the permit to construct in accordance with Paragraph (b) of Rule .0534 of this Section as follows:
+The landfill subgrade shall be graded in accordance with the engineering plan prepared in accordance to Rule .0539 of this Section, which is incorporated into the permit to construct in accordance with Rule .0534(b)(1) of this Section, and as follows:

-(c) Compliance with the requirements of Sub-Item (2)(b) of this Rule must be in accordance with Paragraph (b) of Rule .0538 of this Section or by placement of soil in accordance with this Sub-Item and verified in accordance with Rule .0541 of this Section.
+(c) Compliance with the requirements of Sub-Item (2)(b) of this Rule shall be in accordance with Rule .0538(b) of this Section or by placement of soil in accordance with this Sub-Item and verified in accordance with Rule .0541 of this Section.

 History Note: Authority G.S.
 130A-294;

 Eff.
-January 1, 2007.
+January 1, 2007;